sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

   * there is support for both LaTeX and text-like inline mathematics,

-  * tables, figures with captions, URLs with links, index list, labels and references are supported,
+  * tables, figures, movies with captions, URLs with links, index list, labels and references are supported,

   * comments can be inserted throughout the text (``#`` at the beginning